Large-Scale EMR Data Migration from Cerner Millennium to Health Insights

 The Challenge

-As part of a strategic modernization initiative, Aspetar decided to transition from Cerner Millennium to Health Insights EMR to improve data accessibility, reporting flexibility, and long-term system sustainability.
+As part of a strategic modernization initiative, the organization decided to transition from Cerner Millennium to the Health Insights EMR platform to improve clinical data accessibility, reporting flexibility, interoperability, and long-term system sustainability.

 Problem Overview